Houmaneskandani/CS-166-Project/README.md

       To implement this requirement, we ask the user to provide a flight number and passenger status (W, C, R).
 We perform the following validation:

       - To validate the flight number, we check if there is any record in the Flight table with the inputted flight number.
-If there is not such record then we ask for a new flight number otherwise we continue.
+If there is no such record then we ask for a new flight number otherwise we continue.

       - We ask the user to input W to select waitlisted passengers, C  to select confirmed passengers, and R for reserved passengers